igorski/zMVC/README.md

 After which you can run the following target inside the _Gruntfile.js_ to preview the demo in your browser.

     grunt start

+Consult the README.md file inside the _/example_-folder for a guide through the example application.